Hina Khan, Priyank Sharma, Karanvir, Ankita Lokhande & Others At Dabboo Ratnani’s Calendar Launch

 Karishma Tanna

-Qayamat Ki Raat actress Karishma Tanna looked stunning in a black attire with shimery black-silver shrug.
+Qayamat Ki Raat actress Karishma Tanna looked stunning in a black attire with shimmery black-silver shrug.
 Sharing a few pictures from the launch, Karishma wrote, "Congratulations @dabbooratnani @manishadratnani for the calendar launch. 💕 #dabbooratnanicalendar."

 Ankita Lokhande